O-Thadd/Cripe-API-Doc/API Documentation.md

 - **id:** id of user
 - **username:** username of user
 - **avatar:** _(number)_ number indicating the avatar of the user
-- **crip:** A crip object.
+- **crip:** A [Crip](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#crip) object.
 Summary of a the user's cripe rank details.

 ### Crip
 Represents a user's cripe rank details
 #### Attributes
 - **count:** _(Number)_ Total crips this user has
 - **rank:** The cripe rank of this user.
-One of the cripe ranks enum
+One of the [cripe ranks](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#cripe-rank) enum
 - **progress:** _(Number)_  A number between 0 and 1, representing the progress of the user in the current rank.
-This will be null if user is at highest rank i.e. Veiled
+This will be null if user is at the highest rank i.e. Veiled